WhereJuly/70-playwright-hierarchy-reporter/readme.md

 ## Features

+> [NB]: Playwright executes tests in [parallel by default](https://playwright.dev/docs/test-parallel), which can scatter tests from the same file across the report.
+To preserve **hierarchical order** in the output (so tests appear sequentially as written), you must [disable parallelism](https://playwright.dev/docs/test-parallel#disable-parallelism) by setting number of workers to 1.

 - Shows `[project] test-file` as a single header line
 - Nested describes and tests indented beneath
 - Pass (`✓`), fail (`✗`), and other statuses shown for each test